Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     }
     ```

-- Type the following comment:
+- Now, copy/paste the following:

     ```csharp
+    public class PlanesControllerTests
+    {
+        // Other method

+        [Fact]
+        public void GetById_ReturnsPlane()
+        {
+            // method body
+        }

-    // Search term    | Amount of results | Description
+        // Search term     | Amount of results | Test Description
-    // Wright Plane 1 | 1                 | Specific search
+        // Wright Flyer II | 1                 | Specific search
-    // Wright Plane   | 3                 | General search
+        // Wright          | 3                 | General search
-    // wright plane   | 3                 | Case insensitive
+        // wright flyer    | 2                 | Case insensitive
-    //  Wright  Plane | 3                 | Extra spaces
+        //  Wright  flyer  | 2                 | Extra spaces
+        <---- Place your cursor here
+    }
     ```

-- Now press `Enter`, then `Enter` again to have Copilot suggest the unit tests.
+- Press `Enter`, GitHub Copilot will automatically suggest the `[Theory]` attribute.
+Accept the suggestion by pressing `Tab`.

+>[!Note]
+> GitHub Copilot will automatically suggest the `[Theory]` attribute because of the comments above the method.
+It understands that you want to run the same test with different parameters and outputs.

-- GitHub Copilot will automatically suggest the `[Theory]` attribute.
+- Press `Enter`, GitHub Copilot will automatically suggest the `[InlineData]` attributes.
 Accept the suggestion by pressing `Enter`.

-- GitHub Copilot will automatically suggest the `[InlineData]` attributes.
-Accept the suggestion by pressing `Enter`.
+Repeat this for each `[InlineData]` attribute.

     ```csharp
     [Theory]
-    [InlineData("Wright Plane 1", 1, "Specific search")]
+    [InlineData("Wright Flyer II", 1, "Specific search")]
-    [InlineData("Wright Plane", 3, "General search")]
+    [InlineData("Wright", 3, "General search")]
-    [InlineData("wright plane", 3, "Case insensitive")]
+    [InlineData("wright flyer", 2, "Case insensitive")]
-    [InlineData(" Wright  Plane  ", 3, "Extra spaces")] public void SearchByName_WithValidPlane_ReturnsOk(string searchTerm, int expectedAmountOfResults, string description) {
+    [InlineData(" Wright  flyer ", 2, "Extra spaces")] public void SearchByName_ReturnsPlanes(string searchTerm, intexpectedAmountOfResults, string testDescription) {
         // Act
-        var result = _planesController.searchByName(searchTerm);
+        var result = _planesController.SearchByName(searchTerm);

         // Assert
-        result.Value.Should().HaveCount(expectedAmountOfResults);
+        var okObjectResult = (OkObjectResult)result.Result!;
+        var returnedPlanes = (List<Plane>)okObjectResult.Value!;
+        returnedPlanes.Should().HaveCount(expectedAmountOfResults, testDescription);
     }
     ```

-> [!IMPORTANT]
-> Occasionally, Copilot might return incorrect results due to its reliance on patterns learned from the vast amount of code and data it has been trained on.

-    ```csharp
-    var result = _planesController.Search(searchTerm);
-    ```

-- Replace `Search` with `Search`.

-    ```csharp
-    var result = _planesController.Search(searchTerm);
-    ```

-> [!CAUTION]
-> Thijs!
-This needs to be Fixed.
-If result.Value is null, it means that the GetById method is not working as expected.
-It's possible that the Planes list in the PlanesController class is not properly initialized when the test is run, or the GetById method is not correctly finding the plane with the specified id.

 - Let's run the unit tests in the terminal to make sure everything is working as expected.

 - Open the terminal and run the tests with the provided command.

     ```sh
-    cd WrightBrothersApi
-    dotnet test
+    dotnet test WrightBrothersApi.Tests/WrightBrothersApi.Tests.csproj
     ```

 - Not all tests will pass.
-For example the `Case insensitive` test will fail.
-This is because the `Search` method is case sensitive.
+For example the `Case insensitive` and `Extra spaces` test will fail.
+This is because the `SearchByName` method is case sensitive.
 Let's fix this.

     ```sh
     Starting test execution, please wait...
     A total of 1 test files matched the specified pattern.
-    Passed!  - Failed:     0, Passed:     5, , Failed:     2
+    Failed!  - Failed:     2, Passed:     6, Skipped:     0, Total:     8
     ```

-- Open `PlanesController.cs` file
+- Open `PlanesController.cs` file.

+- Select the content of the `SearchByName` method.

 - Ask Copilot to fix the case sensitivity issue by typing the following in the chat window:

     ```
-    Fix case sensitivity issue
+    @workspace /fix case sensitivity issue
     ```

 - Copilot will give a suggestion to fix the case sensitivity issue.

->[!Note]
-> Copilot chat: "Here's how you can adjust the Search method to be case insensitive.
-You'll need to use the StringComparer.OrdinalIgnoreCase comparer in the FindAll method:"

-- In the `Search` method, locate the `var planes`.
-This search is case sensitive.

     ```csharp
+    public class PlanesController : ControllerBase
+    {
+        /* Rest of the methods */

+        [HttpGet("search")]
+        public ActionResult<List<Plane>> SearchByName([FromQuery] string name)
+        {

+            // Rest of the method

-    var planes = Planes.FindAll(p => p.Name.Contains(name));
+            var planes = Planes.FindAll(p => p.Name.Contains(name, StringComparison.OrdinalIgnoreCase)); // <---- Case insensitive

+            if (planes == null)
+            {
+                return NotFound();
+            }

+            return Ok(planes);
+        }
+    }
     ```

-- Now replace the `var planes` line with the with the following snippet.
-This will make the search case insensitive.

-    ```csharp
-    var planes = Planes.FindAll(p => p.Name.Contains(name, StringComparison.OrdinalIgnoreCase));
-    ```
+>[!Note]
+> You'll need to use the `StringComparer.OrdinalIgnoreCase` comparer in the FindAll method.

+- Apply the changes to the `PlanesController.cs` file.

 - Also the `Extra spaces` test will fail.
-This is because the `Search` is not trimming the search term.
+This is because the `SearchByName` is not trimming the search term.
 Let's fix this.

 - Open `PlanesController.cs` file

+- Select the content of the `SearchByName` method.

 - Ask Copilot to fix the trimming issue by typing the following in the chat window: